-In the data warehouse context, dimensions are pieces of data allow you to understand and index measures in your data models.
+In the data warehouse context, dimensions are pieces of data that allow you to understand and index measures in your data models.
 Dimensions are either characteristics of a measure or pieces of data that help contextualize the fact.

 For example, these are some of the dimensions you would find in the data warehouse of our company, Best Run Shoes:

-- Shoe was sold online
+- The shoe was sold online

 - Shoe color